Cost to Demolish a House

 Types of House Demolition

 Not all demolitions are the same.
-The method chosen depends on the property, materials and the goal of the project.
+The chosen method of demolition depends on the property, materials and the goal of the project.
 Below, we will cover the various types of demolition and what each type involves.

 Total Demolition